-The first obstacle is arrival and departure notification times.
-There is a misunderstanding in many guarters as to what the 'E' stands for in ETA and ETD.
-The correct meaning is ESTIMATED and not 'Exact' as many agents and other parties seem to believe.
+The first obstacle is Arrival and Departure notification times.
+There is a misunderstanding in many quarters as to what the "E" stands for in ETA and ETD.
+The correct meaning is ESTIMATED and not "Exact" as many agents and other parties seem to believe.
 An estimation is an approximation, not an absolute value or quantity.
 A ship's ETA or ETD is the approximate time that something is expected to happen, not the time that it will happen.
-Definitive timing arrangements should not be made based on an estimate alone unless there is an associated time envelope, e.g., an allowance of an hour or more unexpected delay that can be accommodated without penalty.
+Definitive timing arrangements should not be made based on an estimate alone unless there is an associated time envelope around the estimated time available, e.g., an allowance of an hour or more unexpected delay can be accommodated without penalty.

-In practice, many - but not all - ports and terminals use ETAs or ETDs to make both provisional and firm bookings for services.
-Some ports offer little if any resilience in the provision of pilotage, with the ship subject to a 'use-it-or-lose-it' policy if it fails to present at the agreed time, whilst others engage arguably non-productive resource to offer 'windows' of several hours to accommodate last minute ETA / ETD variation.
-Lack of specific information about these policies can create unnecessary stress and pressures on board.
+In practice many - but not all - ports and terminals use ETAs or ETDs to make both provisional and firm bookings for services.
+To reduce costs, and secure enhanced commercial efficiency, some ports offer little if any resilience in the provision of pilotage, the ship subject to a 'use-it-or-lose-it' policy if it fails to present at the agreed time, whilst others engage arguably non-productive resource to offer "windows" of several hours to accommodate last minute ETA / ETD variation due to unforeseen circumstances.
+Lack of this specific information can create unnecessary stress and pressures on board.

-Similar situations apply to the availability and operational time envelopes for tugs and linesmen.
-Particularly in busy ports, tugs and linesmen may be in great demand and so are programmed for periods sufficient to perform the required operations in normal circumstances.
-If there is flexibility on changes to booking times, or if restrictions and late notice penalties apply, then this information needs to be available to the ship's Master in advance of the port call.
-In planning the port call, all regulations and policies concerning early arrival or delayed departure, to undertake on board operations, facilitate statutory rest periods etc. should be unambiguously available to the Master before arrival.
+As with Pilots, similar situations apply to the availability and operational time envelopes for tugs and linesmen.
+Particularly in busy ports, tugs and linesmen may be in great demand and so are programmed for periods sufficient in normal circumstances to perform the required berthing or unberthing operations.
+If there is flexibility on changes to booking times or restrictions and late notice penalties, then this information needs to be available to the ship's Master in advance of the port call.

+Finally, in planning the port call, the terminal facilities, regulations and policies concerning early arrival or delayed departure to undertake on board operations, facilitate statutory rest periods etc. should be unambiguously available to the Master before arrival.

-Where ships' Masters and personnel are of the belief that all scheduled times are absolute, with financial penalties imposed on the ship if they fail, this can lead to overenthusiastic operational practices on board with associated corner cutting.
-They may dispense with or circumnavigate safe working practices and protocols, leading to accidents or undesirable incidents.
-Much of this can be avoided by simply ensuring that the Master is properly and comprehensively advised of all operational restrictions and where appropriate liberal facilities available to the ship during its call.
-Ports that invest to offer greater service flexibility and / or effectively communicate with ships should not be penalized or otherwise viewed to be less efficient than those that cut time and resource to the bone.
-Quite the opposite; in the context of determining whether or not the port can meaningfully be assessed as 'safe' through a process of due diligence, they should benefit from this investment
+To summarize, in the circumstance where ships' Masters and personnel are of the belief that all scheduled times are absolute, with financial penalties imposed on the ship, because they're not told otherwise, this can lead to over-enthusiastic operational practices on board with associated corner-cutting, dispensing with or circumnavigating safe working practices and protocols leading inevitably to accidents or undesirable incidents.
+Much of this can be avoided by simply ensuring that the Master is properly and comprehensively advised of all operational restrictions and where appropriate liberal facilities applicable and available to the ship during its call.
+In addition, ports that invest to offer greater service flexibility and / or effectively communicate with ships should not be penalized or otherwise viewed to be less efficient than those that cut time and resource to the bone, quite the opposite in the context of determining whether or not the port can meaningfully be assessed as 'safe' through a process of due diligence.

-Master's and senior officers' workload in port
+Master's and Senior Officers' Workload in Port